-- 1. Fill out an Incident/Injury Tracking Report Form, which is available in the Safety Officers box upstairs at the field house or at the PALL website (www.palittleleague.org). - 2.
+- 1. Fill out an Incident/Injury Tracking Report Form, which is available in the concession stand or on the PALL website (www.palittleleague.org). - 2.
 Email the completed form and description of the event to the Safety Officer. - Name and phone number of each individual involved. - Date, Time and Location of the incident. - As detailed a description of the incident as possible. - A preliminary estimation of the extent of injuries. - Name and phone number of the person reporting the incident.